HackCC-Official/account-service/README.md

-# HackCC 2025's QR service
+# HackCC 2025's Account API

 ## Overview

-The QR identification service for HackCC 2025.
-Its main purpose is to authenticate and identify hacker's account.
+The main Account API for services to use in HackCC.

 The application service also helps with